kandiaro/jsy-hosts/README.md

 ## Overview

 This is a simple puppet module to manage hosts file.
 You provide the IP, Host and Alias as a hash value and it will update /etc/hosts by default.
 Alternatively you can also provide a file location.

 ## Usage

 Provide one or mulitple entries like below.
+If you have multiple hostnames or aliases then separate each with a space.

 ```puppet
 class {'hosts':